danielpereira/AoE3UnHardcoded/README.md

 Progress
 --------

-The development progress can be checked in the TODO file in the /Projects directory.
+The development progress can be checked in the TODO file in root directory of this repository.

 How to use